webplatform/docs-wpd/Creating_API_pages/index.md

 {{TODO|Once the final methodology is in place, and the fixes cited by the TODOs are in, remove all the TODOs like this one.}}

+{{Author_note|These will be removed, too, once the final methodology is agreed upon.
+You can ignore them if you don't want to listen to me snark.}}

 =Listing page=

 The listing page is the top-level page that introduces the subject, in this example the WebRTC API.
 It uses the common API listing name to identify the subject.